Direbane is an abode to share artifacts, simulacra, histories, and other items of note related to ongoing years adventuring.

 I am just beginning to dig into the text (won't be running a game with the new book until next month) and I do find the character class sections easier to digest and especially more comfortable to find the info I need and skip over what I don't.

-As to rule changes, the first obvious change is removing "Races," which as time has passed is certainly beyond its expiration date given the tragic way some folks continue to use race to compartmentalize and maintain their biases against others.
+As to rule changes, the first obvious change is removing "Races," which as time has passed is certainly beyond its expiration date given the tragic way some folks continue to use "race" as the word to compartmentalize and maintain their biases against others.

 Here in the 2024 revisions "The peoples of the D&D multiverse hail from different worlds and include many kinds of sapient life forms."